 BC Government to Implement Homebuyer Protection Period in January 2023

-TAGS: A Better Way Home Consumer Protection Cooling Off Period Homebuyer Protection Period Pre-Offer Period Real Estate Practice
+TAGS: A Better Way Home Consumer Protection Cooling Off Period Home Buyer Protection Period Home Buyer Rescission Period (HBRP) Pre-Offer Period

 The BC Government has created regulations that will enable a mandatory three-day Homebuyer Protection Period (HPP), previously called a “cooling off period,” on January 1, 2023.
 While BCREA supports enhanced consumer protection measures for real estate consumers, we are extremely disappointed by this announcement.
 We anticipate that the HPP will not be an effective measure, especially as market conditions are changing and becoming more balanced.